-• Summary/response papers: Effective summarizing of articles, papers, and books (among other things) is important for writing well and is a valuable skill in any college-level course.
+- > Summary/response papers: Effective summarizing of articles, papers, and books (among other things) is important for writing well and is a valuable skill in any college-level course.
 You will be required to complete four (4) summary-responses of selected works throughout the course.
 Readings in the textbook and notes from the professor will help you construct effective summaries.
-See pages 15 in particular to fulfill these four assignments.

-\ Research papers: These are 750-1000 word assignments; if they are short, I will take an incomplete deduction.
+See page 15 to for specific guidelines for these four assignments. - ➤ Research papers: These are 750-1000-word assignments; if they are short, I will take an incomplete deduction.
 If they run over 100-400 words, I will accept them.
 If they are over 1200 words, I will not accept them as I do not grade two full length papers for the price of one.
 Writers should have five sources, two of which may be the readings from the book.
 Every source should be used in the paper; those that do not suffer a -2 deduction.
 Every source mentioned in the paper should be documented in the bibliography.
 DO NOT USE THE TEXTBOOK in your documentation as these are merely reprints.
-Please see pages 678-81 for the information for your documentation.

-• Integrating source material into writing: Readings and q covering sources, plagiarism, in-text citations, methods of developing cue sentences, the MLA citation style, and the integration of sources will be covered by the Bedford Handbook exercise assignment at the beginning of the semester.

-Academic Success Center: You will be required to consult with a tutor on each research paper.
+Please see pages 678-81 for the information for your documentation. - ➤ Integrating source material into writing: Readings and q covering sources, plagiarism, in-text citations, methods of developing cue sentences, the MLA citation style, and the integration of sources will be covered by the Bedford Handbook exercise assignment at the beginning of the semester. - Academic Success Center: You will be required to consult with a tutor on each research paper.
 This is mandatory.
 I will deduct 10% from your posted grade if I find you have ignored this step.
 If you are a student on campus, schedule your appointment in Room 110 in the Farrington Building (or phone 936.294.3680).
 If you do not attend class on campus, schedule a SKYPE session.
 Schedule your appointments on the day you begin an assignment as their schedule books quickly; the instructor will not be sympathetic when you cannot make an appointment because you waited too late.
-The center will compile a list of the students who visited with tutors.
+The center will compile a list of the students who visited with tutors; you do not need to include any paperwork to me to confirm your visit.